Fairblock/docs/docs/confidential_transfers/stabletrust_sdk/introduction.md

 ## Confidential transfers within your application powered by Fairblock

 The Stabletrust SDK provides a simple, robust interface for executing confidential transfers using homomorphic encryption and zero-knowledge proofs.
-It enables developers to integrate confidentiality features directly into their apps—securing token deposits, private transfers, and withdrawals—without requiring deep cryptographic expertise.
+It enables developers to integrate confidentiality features directly into their apps securing token deposits, private transfers, and withdrawals without requiring deep cryptographic expertise.

 ## What it does